Density estimation via mixture discrepancy and moments: Introduction

+and characterizes the uniformity of the points by using the infinity norm of the difference between the cumulative distribution function of the discrete point measure $\frac{1}{n} \sum_{i=1}^{n} \delta_{\by_i}$ and that of the uniform measure.
+When the star discrepancy of the observations within a sub-domain is small, it can be reasonable to think that their distribution approaches the uniform distribution and thus the corresponding probability density can be regarded as approximately constant in the sub-domain.

-In view of the drawbacks of the star discrepancy, this paper contributes two new uniformity measurement strategies for density estimation. \begin{itemize} \item One is the mixture discrepancy, another kind of discrepancy.
+The major bottleneck of DSP lies in the complexity of calculating the star discrepancy of pointsets in the $d$-dimensional unit cube, which has been proved to be an NP-hard problem \cite{GnewuchSrivastavWinzen2009}.
+As a consequence, the external approximate solver \cite{Fang1997thres,gnewuch2012new,ShaoWu2025} is mandatory, but is rather time-consuming when the sample size $N$ is large.
+Besides, the star discrepancy lacks both reflection and rotation invariance \cite{hickernell1998generalized,fang2018theory,zhou2013mixture} since the origin $\vec{0}$ is distinctive in the definition~\eqref{star dis} of the star discrepancy.
+In view of such drawbacks, this paper contributes two new uniformity measurement strategies for density estimation, both of which seek a relaxation of DSP.
+One is to adopt the mixture discrepancy, another kind of discrepancy \cite{hickernell1998generalized,fang2018theory,zhou2013mixture}.
 For a point set $\left(\by_1,\dots,\by_n\right)\subset \left[0,1\right]^d$, its mixture discrepancy has an analytical expression,

+where $\by_i = (y_{i1},\dots,y_{id})$.
+It is thus easy to calculate, and possesses good theoretical properties.
+The interested readers are referred to \cite{hickernell1998generalized,fang2018theory,zhou2013mixture} for more details about the mixture discrepancy including the motivation and the calculation.
+We use the same algorithm framework as DSP except for replacing the star discrepancy with the mixture discrepancy.
+The resulting method is dubbed the DSP-mix method.